-The most common trend among bodybuilders is to downsize the importance of anabolic steroids.
-They want the general public to believe that drugs are a small part of professional bodybuilding – “just the finishing touch”.
+A common trend among bodybuilders is to downsize the importance of anabolic steroids.
+They want the general public to believe that drugs are only a small part of professional bodybuilding – “just the finishing touch”.

 A quick look at the female bodybuilders who look like transsexuals reveals that steroids can turn almost anybody into a muscle monster.
-Most women who compete in bodybuilding not only look like men – hard and dry – but they are also bigger and more muscular than the average male in the gym.
-If steroids were “just the finishing touch”, why are they turning women into men.
-Labeling something that powerful as “just the finishing touch” is a false and blind statement.
+Most women who compete in bodybuilding are far bigger than the average natural male.
+If steroids were “just the finishing touch”, why are they turning women into men?
+Labeling something that powerful as “just the finishing touch” is a false and misleading behavior.

-Bodybuilders will forever downplay the role of anabolic steroids in order to make you believe that you can have the physique of guys like CT Fletcher or Kali Muscle naturally, if your were to just buy some protein and creatine.
-It’s as simple as that.
+Bodybuilders will forever downplay the role of anabolic steroids to make you believe that you can have their physiques naturally if you take the right supplements.

 Today we have “natural” bodybuilders who are as heavy as the bodybuilders from the 1970s when steroids were legal.
 How do you think that happened?
 By accident?
-Or maybe thanks to the bro science nutritional and training tips that float around?
-No!
-They’ve just upped the dose and added insulin, growth hormone (GH) and IGF-1 to the mix.
-Bodybuilders from the past used mostly anabolic steroids.
-Today, there are guys like Phil Heath who weight 260 lbs while being four inches shorter than Arnold Schwarzenegger who competed at 235 lbs.
-That extra mass is due to insulin, GH and IGF-1.
+Or maybe thanks to the broscience nutritional and training tips on YouTube?
+How about neither?

 I am sorry, but steroids are not just the ”finishing” touch.
 They are the ultimate touch that allows bodybuilders to reach far beyond the natural potential of the human body.
 The needle has been the engine of bodybuilding since the early days.